eliainnocenti/WebApplications-Material/Laboratories/lab04-API-server/API.md

 * `GET /api/films/:id`
 * Description: Get the film corresponding to the id
+* Security: Validates that the `id` is a positive integer.
 * Request body: _None_
 * Response: `200 OK` (success)
 * Response body: One object describing the required film: